tmnarine/techml/rpi/spigotpi/README.md

 ## Summary

 It is safe to say that implementing the Spigot Pi algorithm in C or C++ would produce much better assembly code than the hand written implementation provided.
-But in this case, the journey is the reward.
-New and experienced developers can learn a great deal about how the Raspberry Pi operates by taking the plunge and writing code in assembler.
+It is often though that the journey is the reward.
+New and experienced developers can learn a great deal about how the Raspberry Pi operates by taking the plunge and writing code in assembly.
 It will not be best in all cases but learning assembly provides a good understanding of the low level operations of the Raspberry Pi.

-Happy Pi day!
+Having this knowledge as a part of your toolset can greatly assist your debugging  when you encounter issues where the high level source code being executed is not available.